Gulf of California: Estuaries

 There are a number of negative estuaries, that is, ones in which the evaporation of seawater is relatively greater than that of the fresh water input.
 The salinities of these inlets are higher than that of the ocean.
 The temperatures, poikilothermal, of these negative estuaries also are higher than the general temperature of the gulf.
 It is possible that at one time these estuaries were positive, that is, ones in which the seawater component is diluted; therefore, the water is brackish, with salinity less than that of the ocean.
 However, because of human settlement around the gulf and water diversion for municipal and agricultural use in an area of comparatively low rainfall, there are no longer many rivers that freely empty into the gulf.
 The upper Colorado River Delta is one example of a historically major estuary and wetlands ecosystem, that since the 20th century construction of upriver dams and diversion aqueducts on the Colorado River, is now a small ephemeral remnant estuary.
 The remaining gulf inlets still are important to several species of fishes, crustaceans, and shellfish that are commercially harvested.

 Climate

-Air

 Even though the shores of the gulf are generally sheltered from the continuous wave shock that is experienced by most other North American shores, storms known as a "chubasco" can cause significant damage to shorelines, despite their brevity.